sudoflux/ansible-k3s-cilium/README.md

-# Ansible K3s with Cilium
+# 🚀 Ansible K3s with Cilium

-An Ansible playbook for deploying a K3s Kubernetes cluster with Cilium networking.
+An Ansible playbook for deploying a production-ready K3s Kubernetes cluster with Cilium networking.

-## Features
+## ✨ Features

-- Installs K3s on a user-defined cluster (configurable master and worker nodes)
+- 🌐 Installs K3s on a user-defined cluster (configurable master and worker nodes)
-- Disables installation of Traefik, Flannel, and other default K3s components
+- 🧩 Disables installation of Traefik, Flannel, and other default K3s components
-- Installs Cilium 1.17.2 as the CNI with proper CRD support
+- 🐙 Installs Cilium 1.17.2 as the CNI with proper CRD support
-- Provides complete Ingress Controller functionality with IngressClass support
+- 🚪 Provides complete Ingress Controller functionality with IngressClass support
-- Supports LoadBalancer services with L2 announcements or BGP
+- ⚖️ Supports LoadBalancer services with L2 announcements or BGP
-- Optional BGP mode configuration
+- 📡 Optional BGP mode configuration
-- Automatically installs all prerequisites on target nodes
+- 🛠️ Automatically installs all prerequisites on target nodes
+- 🧹 Supports clean installation option to remove previous K3s/Cilium deployments

-## Requirements
+## 📋 Requirements

 ### Control Node Requirements
 This playbook should be run from a control node, which can be: